It seems that all night has been dry and there’s not much wind. The sky is stuffed with blue clouds in different tones.

 On half way is a river intersection.
 Since here are no paths, trails or other civilization then neither right not left is any bridge in sight.
 I have to wade.
 The river is horribly wide.
 Air temperature is about six degrees, water must be a bit cooler.
 The stones on the bottom are unpleasantly slippery and I don’t have walking sticks with me.
 At places water reaches above knee and flows terribly fast.
 Boots hold water for the first steps but then of course not anymore.
 Generally an unpleasant experience.

-I roll slowly back towards habitation.
+I roll slowly back towards inhabited places.
 River crossing this time feels deeper and scarier although I presumed that there will be less water in the morning.
 Anyway, the engine stays above water (don’t repeat this with such a car) but the car does not look cleaner after it.
-News say that water level everywhere is higher than normally at this time.
+The news later say that water level everywhere is higher than normally at this time.
 Well, what did I say.

 After having fun with cold water I can use a hot tube.
 On the next peninsula before the road ends and after the muddy part is Krossneslaug or the swimming pool of Krossnes.
 A small pool with a view over the sea.
 Money is put in a box.
 A guy from Texas sits in the water and tells me that he “does” the ringroad and stepped off it for a moment.
 He complains that Americans don’t know how to relax and his two week vacation is a big thing.
 I can only feel sorry for them.
 Or maybe they enjoy money so much.
 Although, to cite the criminal Gregory David Roberts, evil is the root of all money.
 Meaning that it is only possible to make big money in some ethically deplorable way.